Why are there white bumps on my penis?

 Home remedies that could help reduce the spread of whiteheads include:

 - Tea tree oil.
 Tea tree oil has anti-inflammatory and antimicrobial properties, which can help to reduce whiteheads.
+Tea tree oil is available for purchase online.

 Some home remedies, such as apple cider vinegar and lemon juice, are too acidic for sensitive skin and people should not use them on the penis.